Thursday, November 7, 2019

 1

 • Alex Ehimhantie'Aiyo Aidaghese Dr. Abati served under President Jonathan.
 Not even a modicum of truth in your opening paragraph.
 What was the problem with the electronic transmission of the vote counts?
 Simple.
 With it, you can not add to your votes or remove from the votes of your opponent.
 When the INEC Commissioner in Calabar came on TV to lecture Nigerians about what to expect from E-transmission, Comrade Adam Oshiomhole developed a cold fit.
-They knew very well that with such technology on the ground, they won't be able to manipulate figures.
+They knew very well that with such technology on the ground, they wouldn't be able to manipulate figures.
 And that was when the discrediting of E-transmission started.

 1